Keyboard shortcuts

 Configuration

-Currently, laze has no configuratin itself.
+Currently, laze has no configuration itself.
 Only its <TAB> (shell-) completions need some set-up.

 Shell completions